PoliticalGraveyard.com

 Catholic Politicians in Ohio

 William Marshall Anderson (1807-1881) — also known as W. Marshall Anderson — of Chillicothe, Ross County, Ohio; Circleville, Pickaway County, Ohio.
 Born in Louisville, Jefferson County, Ky., January 24, 1807.
-Son of Richard Anderson and Sarah (Marshall) Anderson.
 Lawyer; explorer; surveyor; candidate for Congress from Ohio.
 Catholic.
 Died in Ohio, January 7, 1881 (age 73 years, 349 days).
 Interment at Oak Dale Cemetery, Urbana, Ohio.

-Relatives: First cousin once removed of John Marshall; son-in-law of Duncan McArthur; son of Richard Anderson and Sarah (Marshall) Anderson; brother of Charles Anderson; granduncle of Larz Anderson.
-See Livingston-Seymour-Lee-Williams family of New York.
+Relatives: Son-in-law of Duncan McArthur; son of Richard Anderson and Sarah (Marshall) Anderson; brother of Charles Anderson; granduncle of Larz Anderson; first cousin once removed of John Marshall.

 See also Wikipedia article — Find-A-Grave memorial